canonical/mir/doc/sphinx/index.rst

        **Start here**: An introduction to what Mir can do using example demos

-   ..  grid-item:: :doc:`Using Mir Libraries to Build Your Own Wayland Compositor <build-your-own-compositor>`
+   ..  grid-item:: :doc:`Using Mir Libraries to Build Your Own Wayland Compositor <make-your-own-compositor>`

        **Start here**: An introduction to building Wayland compositors with Mir